Get a free, no obligation personal loan quote with rates as low as 9.99%

 Does the government offer debt relief?

-While the government doesn’t directly offer Canadian citizens any debt-relief options, they do monitor services that offer these services to make sure they are licensed, legal, and not scamming the public.
-Also, in rare cases, the government will refer people to different credit and debt counselling services.
-But, once again, these services are not run or provided by the government of Canada in any capacity.
+While the government does not directly offer Canadian citizens any debt-relief options, they do monitor companies that offer these services to ensure they are licensed, legal, and not scamming the public.

 Lisa Rennie avatar on Loans Canada